lightningnetwork/lnd/docs/code_contribution_guidelines.md

-Go provides an excellent test framework that makes writing test code and checking coverage statistics straight forward.
+Go provides an excellent test framework that makes writing test code and checking coverage statistics straightforward.
 For more information about the test coverage tools, see the [golang cover blog post](http://blog.golang.org/cover).

 A quick summary of test practices follows: